-The law applies to all children and young people from birth until the completion of compulsory school, i.e. the last Friday in June in the school year in which a child reaches the age of 16.
+A child performance licence is required for all working children in the entertainment industry.
+The law applies to all children and young people from birth until the completion of compulsory school, i.e. the last Friday in June in the school year in which a child reaches the age of 16 or 18.

-The person in charge of the event must apply to the child’s local council for a child performance licence.
+The person in charge of the event (the ‘applicant’) applies* to the child’s local council for the licence.

 - Two recent passport-sized photographs of the child;

 - Proof of the child’s date of birth (copy of birth certificate or back page of valid passport);

 - Letter from the child’s headteacher agreeing to their absence from school and/or confirming that the proposed performances will not be detrimental to the child’s education;

 - Health declaration form (if shooting abroad);

 - Itinerary: full location address(es) of shoot/rehearsals, with times and dates